 What does not qualify as a deductible medical expense?

-While health-related, these expenditures typically can’t be deducted:
+Although health-related, these expenditures typically can’t be deducted:

 That said, there are plenty of gray areas.
-For instance, a typical massage wouldn’t be tax deductible, but if your doctor has prescribed therapeutic massage for recovery from a back injury, for instance, it would be deductible.
+For instance, a typical massage wouldn’t be tax deductible, but if your doctor has prescripted therapeutic massage for recovery from a back injury, for instance, it would be deductible.
 The same goes for a gym membership.
-If your doctor says it’s critical that you lose weight for your health, you may be able to deduct a portion of your monthly dues.
+If your doctor says it’s critical that you lose weight for your health, you may be able to deduct a portion of your monthly payments.

 If you have a note from your doctor indicating an expense is a medical necessity, you should be able to deduct it, agree both Schebel and Rodriguez.
-Again, this is where you’ll want to work with a tax professional to identify the appropriate deductions.
-You’ll also want to maintain good records to document your medical expenses and related prescriptions by doctors.
+Again, this is where you’ll want to work with a tax professional to identify the appropriate tax deductions.
+You’ll also want to maintain good records to document your medical expenses and related prescription drugs by doctors.
 Keep these records with a copy of your tax return in case you are audited and need to justify the amount of the deduction.

 Self-employed health insurance deduction